 Accounts Receivable.
 We extend competitive credit terms on a customer-by-customer basis in the normal course of business, subject to normal industry risk, with many requiring a cash deposit with a sales order or payment upon delivery of a home.
 We review accounts receivable for estimated losses that may result from customers' inability to pay.
-As of April 2, 2022 and April 3, 2021, there were no allowances for doubtful accounts.
+As of April 1, 2023 and April 2, 2022, there were no allowances for doubtful accounts.

 Investments.
 Management determines the appropriate classification of its investment securities at the time of purchase.
 Our investments include marketable debt and equity securities and non-marketable equity investments.
 Changes in unrealized net holding gains and losses on equity securities are reported in earnings.
 Unrealized net holding gains and losses on available-for-sale debt securities are recorded in Accumulated other comprehensive income (loss) ("AOCI") in the Consolidated Balance Sheets.
 Realized gains and losses from the sale of securities are determined using the specific identification method (see Note 4).
+As of April 1, 2023, we have determined that all losses on available-for-sale debt securities were from market factors, and therefore we had no valuation allowance on such investments.